Australian Student Environment Network: Germinate

 Germinate is ASEN's bi-annual publication.
 It contains news, art, opinion and reviews.
 Each year a new collective is elected to edit and publish the zine.

 No Coal No Gas

 ASEN runs campaigns to stop the expansion of Australia's coal and Coal Seam Gas (CSG) industries, because of their destructive effect on the climate, the land and community health.
 As of 2015 ASEN members are involved in most anti-coal and anti-gas projects and campaigns in Australia.

 Climate Justice

 ASEN runs a loose network of climate justice activists who work on various local or national projects such as Climate Camp, renewable energy campaigns and No New Coal campaigns.

-Structure of ASEN
+Structure

 A Network of Environment Collectives

 ASEN is an Australia-wide network of students active on environmental and social justice issues.
 ASEN links together a fluctuating group of around 38 university environment collectives and five state-based networks around Australia.

 The organisational values held by ASEN are reflected in the membership charter and constitution.